Adesoyin/Product_Production-Project/README.md

                 'Production WorkOrder'[Work Order due Days] < 0 ,  "Finished after Due Date",
                 'Production WorkOrder'[Work Order due Days] >=0  ,  "Finished on/before Due Date")

+Other measures were created which are not included in here. you can also interact with the report using this link [Optimizing Production Performance in a Manufacturing Industry](https://app.fabric.microsoft.com/view?r=eyJrIjoiZDE0ZDhhZDktMDdjNi00Y2UyLTgzZjMtYWE3NjlkOTM2YTJmIiwidCI6IjNmNjRiY2NiLTI3MjItNDJlNS1iNWNhLTcxYjIwNjA0NWQ4NyJ9)

 **Data Modelling**

 Automatically, power BI created the related tables which gave a star schema model.
 The product table is the dimension table.
 The work order table was connected to work order routing using workorderID, while product ID/Component ID joined the product and bill of materials table.
 Other relationships can be seen below.

 ![image](https://github.com/Adesoyin/Product_Production-Project/assets/123065894/efca2547-cbb8-483a-8640-9ace7d3d19c3)

 **Report Pages**